 Set Aside Your Worries

 As Chris Highland explains, there are plenty of reasons to sell during what is traditionally considered the offseason.
 For example, there is less competition for the seller, and people who shop in the colder months are typically more serious about buying a home.
-Also, real estate agents and home improvement contractors are typically less busy, which means that they can devote more attention to your home and move you through the selling process faster.
+Also, real estate agents and home improvement contractors are typically less busy, so they can devote more attention to your home and move you through the selling process faster.

 Arrange for movers.